isomerpages/moe-sls/_teacher-user-guide/Author/Upload Question and Test Interoperability (QTI) Files.md

 <p> You can check out <a target="_blank" href="https://digitaliser.getmarked.ai/blog/complete-guide-to-qti/">https://digitaliser.getmarked.ai/blog/complete-guide-to-qti/</a></p>
 </li>
 <li><p><strong>I tried downloading the zip file on my Safari browser but the file was unzipped automatically.</strong></p>
-<p> Go to your Safari Preference and uncheck “Open “safe” files after downloading”.
+<p> Go to your Safari Preference and uncheck 'Open “safe” files after downloading'.
 This should allow you to download the zip file without it being automatically unzipped.</p>
 </li>
 </ol>